 GLORIA!
 X3 – Poulenc, Rutter & Puccini

-We are closing our 2015-2016 season with a concert of three Gloria pieces by three different composers: Poulenc, Puccini, and Rutter.
+We closed our 2015-2016 season with a concert of three Gloria pieces by three different composers: Poulenc, Puccini, and Rutter.
 These settings of the joyful Gloria text will put you in a lighthearted mood, as we head into summer.